 Not true.

-Applicants determine which constituency, if any, they wish to belong to.
-When applying for membership applicants choose concurrently to apply to the N.P.O.C, the N.C.U.C. or to decline to apply for membership in any constituency.
-It is the applicant’s choice, the ‘process’ plays no role in constituency assignment.
+Applicants determine which constituency, if any, they wish to belong to, and may join up to three under NCSG’s Charter.
+When applying for membership applicants choose concurrently to apply to the N.P.O.C, the N.C.U.C., both, or to decline to apply for membership in any constituency.
+It is the applicant’s choice, the NCSG EC ‘process’ plays no role in constituency assignment.

 • Essentially the NCUC, dominated by small or single person groups, is always able to have the numbers to out-vote NPOC, which represents often larger but fewer NPOs.
 All four NCSG members recently elected to the GNSO Council have come from the NCUC because it has a far greater number of members than the NPOC, and voting is ‘first past the post’, rather than a form of proportional representation. (p.
 103)